 - a.
 By outlining or painting the stall or space in blue and outlining on the ground in the stall or space in white or suitable contrasting color a profile view depicting a wheelchair with occupant; OR - b.
 By outlining a profile view of a wheelchair with occupant in white on blue background.
-The profile view shall be located so that it is visible to a traffic enforcement officer when a vehicle is properly parked in the space and shall be 36 inches high by 36 inches wide. - 30.
-All entrances to and vertical clearances within parking structures shall have a minimum vertical clearance of 8 feet 2 inches where required for accessibility to accessible parking spaces.
-(1130B)
+The profile view shall be located so that it is visible to a traffic enforcement officer when a vehicle is properly parked in the space and shall be 36 inches high by 36 inches wide. - 31.
+All entrances to and vertical clearances within parking structures shall comply with Section 1129B.3, Item 5 where required for accessibility to accessible parking spaces.
+(1130B.1) - 32.
+When direct access is provided for pedestrians from a parking garage to a building, each direct entrance from the garage to the building must accessible.
+(1130B.2)